+CREDITS

-Students must complete the following requirements (16 to 19 credits):
+Stu idents i must c omplete the following requirements (16 to 19 credits):

-1. All of t he follo wing courses (8 credits):
+1. wing courses (8 credits):

-FOR
+FOR 204 Forest Vegetation 3

-FOR 222 Forestry Field Methods
+222 Forestry Field Methods 2

-FOR 330 Human Dimensions of Forests
+330 Human Dimensions of Forests 2

-2. One of f the fol lowing courses (3 credits):
+2. One of the fol lowing courses (3 credits):

-FOR 101 Michigan's Forests
+FOR 101 Michigan's Forests 3

-202
+FOR 202 Introduction to Forestry 3

-3. lowing courses covering social aspects of Forestry
+3. One of the fol lowing courses covering social aspects of Forestry

-credits
+(3 or 4 credits

-FOR Forest Ecosystem Services
+FOR 405 Forest Ecosystem Services 3

-414
+FOR 414 Renewable Wood Products 3

-462
+462 4

-FOR Natural Resource Policy
+FOR 466 Natural Resource Policy 3

 4. lowing courses covering biological aspects of Forestry

 credits

-FOR 404 Forest Ecology
+FOR 404 Forest Ecology 3

 And

-FOR 404L Forest Ecology Laboratory
+FOR 404L Forest Ecology Laboratory 1

-FOR 406 Applied Forest Ecology: Silviculture
+FOR 406 Applied Forest Ecology: Silviculture 3

 And

-FOR 406L Applied Forest Ecology: Silviculture Laboratory
+FOR 406L Applied Forest Ecology: Silviculture Laboratory 1

-FOR 412 Wildland Fire
+FOR 412 Wildland Fire 2

-PLP 407 Diseases and Insects of Forest and Shade Trees
+PLP 407 Diseases and Insects of Forest and Shade Trees 4